NaokiAkai/mcl_ros/README.md

 ## How to run

 You need to publish sensor_msgs::LaserScan, nav_msgs::Odometry, and nav_msgs::OccupancyGrid messages.
-Default topic names are /scan, /odom, and /map.
+Default topic names are "/scan", "/odom", and "/map".

 In addition, you need to set static transform publisher between the base link to laser sensor frames.
-Default frame names are /base_link and /laser.
+Default frame names are "base_link" and "laser".

 Then, run mcl_ros as